Monell Chemical Senses Center: Social decisions and olfactory cues in children

-The children then were asked about how pleasant the odor was.
-Children five and under generally chose the happy face regardless of the odor they were presented with.
-Starting around age five, children generally selected faces based on the pleasantness of the odor.
-For example, being exposed to the fish odor boosted their likelihood of choosing the disgusted face.

 Food

 In 2019, Monell published a paper in the journal Physiology & Behavior that included an analysis of about 400,000 food reviews posted on Amazon.
 Monell scientists concluded that most common complaint about food items is that they were too sweet.
 They also found that saltiness was almost never mentioned.
 The researchers suggested that differences in the perception of food tastes were due to genetics.
 They used "big data" methods to conduct their analysis of the reviews.

 Publications

 Monell publishes a quarterly electronic newsletter dedicated to news about the center's activities and the latest information on relevant science.